ChronAb/Achron-EX-Sources/README.md

 There are a few other source documents in addition to these that I shall refrain from posting until someone can present a good case for needing them.
 E.g. a folder for Vecgir, a folder for a 4th race, and a lot of half arsed, outdated design documentation.
 I do this because I think without proper context they would cause much more confusion than they would resolve.

-So you want to contribute...
+So if you want to contribute...
 What can you do to help:
 1. Take a look at the mod in action, make sure you have the sense of what it is trying to accomplish.
 (Focus on Grekim first, as they are the model I’m trying to work to with CESO.)
 2. Start with the low hanging fruit.
 3. Tell me what information or resources you need, if you can’t find it in here.
 I have a feeling I am forgetting some stuff in this repository.